integreat-io/integreat/README.md

 [![Coverage Status](https://coveralls.io/repos/github/integreat-io/integreat/badge.svg?branch=master)](https://coveralls.io/github/integreat-io/integreat?branch=master)
 [![Maintainability](https://api.codeclimate.com/v1/badges/a5bd9841a47ff9f74577/maintainability)](https://codeclimate.com/github/integreat-io/integreat/maintainability)

-**Note:** We're still changing the api rather drastically from release to release.
-We encourage trying it out and experimenting with Integreat, and we highly appreciate feedback, but know that anything might change.
+**Note:** We're closing in on a more stable version, but there might still be a few changes coming before v1.0.
+We encourage trying out and experimenting with Integreat, and we highly appreciate feedback, but know that anything might still change.

 The basic idea of Integreat is to make it easy to define a set of data services and expose them through a well defined interface, to abstract away the specifics